ErezSarig/CommonDashboard/README.md

 ## Limitations and under the hood explained:
-- Charts calculations are qgis's virtual layer based which makes them quite fast.
-Virtual layers are constructed with SQL queries.
-For that reason only data that is part of the source layer can be calculated, meaning Qgs Expressions or virtual fields are not supported.
+- Charts calculations are done using qgis's virtual layers.
+Virtual layers are constructed with SQL which makes them quite fast.
+Unfortunately this makes any Qgs Expressions or virtual field invisible, since the virtual layers query the source of the layer directly.
+For some reason, at the moment, that goes for Temporary layers as well (Memory based). <br>
-- Coloring of the charts can be done by one of two options:
+- Coloring of the charts derive it's schemes from the layer's category renderer or from project's colors settings.
+For the moment no more options are available.
   -  Based on layer's styling if it's categoriesed.
-     Using layer's categories symobls for painting the chart will only work for fill symbols (patterns, dot and gradients fill included).
+Category's symbol will only work for fill symbols (patterns, dot and gradients fill included).
+For now fill is created using tiles of 60x60 pixels.
+Depending on the symbolgy's inner patterns this can sometimes cause a visible unwanted grid shaped pattern.
   -  Random assignment of colors derived from project's colors settings.
 Using project colors limits the number of shown categories to the number of given colors. all other categories will be summed together        to a new 'All others' category.
-- Exporting charts as SVG files will save the svg code to file.
-Layer's category styling settings are saved as patterns linked for each category representation on charts.
+Charts are drawn from largest parts to the smallest ones so that colors aren't always assigned to the same categories.